jeffchiou/coordiscroll/README.md

 - A wider view with a zoomed in view:
   - panning a map, 1 normal sized 1 zoomed in, i.e. a microscope
 - Interactive function to function mapping (math education)

+## Acknowledgements

+[react-scroll-sync](https://www.npmjs.com/package/react-scroll-sync) for the "remove and re-add event listener" method.
+It was a lot more performant than I expected.
+Before I was using a slower, complicated method involving finding "leaders" and setting scroll goals that was difficult to expand to the publish-subscribe pattern.
+I still use aspects of this in the relative scrolling code, however.